[Guide] Why you need sales enablement in your organization

 Let’s start with the sales cycle.

-The two most important stakeholders that make up the sales cycle are the seller and the buyer.
+The two most important stakeholders in the sales cycle are the seller and the buyer.
 The buyer is curious about a product or service, and the seller’s responsibility is to cultivate the buyer’s curiosity until a sale is made.

-Imagine equipping salespeople with the exact resources any buyer would need in order to close a sale at any moment.
+Imagine equipping salespeople with the exact resources any buyer would need to close a sale at any moment.

 This is why sales enablement is valuable.